matlab-actions/run-command/README.md

 # Action for Running MATLAB Commands

-The [Run MATLAB Command](#run-matlab-command) action enables you to execute MATLAB&reg; scripts, functions, or statements on a [self-hosted](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners) or [GitHub&reg;-hosted](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners) runner:
+The [Run MATLAB Command](#run-matlab-command) action enables you to execute MATLAB&reg; scripts, functions, and statements on a self-hosted or GitHub&reg;-hosted runner.

-- To use a self-hosted runner, you must set up a computer with MATLAB (R2013b or later) as your runner.
 The runner uses the topmost MATLAB version on the system path to execute your workflow.

-- To use a GitHub-hosted runner, you must include the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to set up MATLAB on the runner.
-Currently, this action is available only for public projects.
-It does not set up transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.

 ## Examples
 Use the **Run MATLAB Command** action to run MATLAB scripts, functions, and statements.
 You can use this action to flexibly customize your test run or add a step in MATLAB to your workflow.